hugo-piedanna/Mnemosyne/README.md

 # Mnémosyne

-An application for manager your passwords.
+An application for manage your passwords.

 ## Resources